lanstonchu/Citation-Graph-Java/README.md

 2. Some references quoted by the paper may not be contained in the database (i.e. [Astrophysics Data System of Harvard][4]).
 If the number of references of a specific paper exceed 25 in the database, and only the first 25 references will be extracted.
 3. If you don't have JavaFX lib, you can download it from [here][14].
 Unzip the folder and place it to somewhere in your computer.
 Record the path for later use.
 4. If you need to download JavaFX lib or if your javafx-sdk is not v11.0.2, you may need to re-build the path in Eclipse.
 Right click the project name "Citation-Graph-Java" in Eclipse, and then `Build Path` -> `Configure Build Path...`.
 Add libraries to Classpath, including JavaFX SDK as well as other JavaFX jar files downloaded.
+5. If you received `ParseException` or `TokenMgrException` etc. errors from the Bib-parser, you may need to modify the information of the paper, or simply remove the entire paper, by following the instruction of the error message.

 -----------------------------------------